 Other options to close an open cardigan, kaftan or kimono

 Of course, wearing a pin on your LBD, collar of your blazer or to hold your scarf in place are all stylish options.
-However, historically brooches were invented to close jackets, blouses, shirts and capes.
+However, historically, brooches were invented to close jackets, blouses, shirts and capes.
+See the Norwegian dirndl blouse with brooch closure in this post on International Friendship Day for a historic example.
 A special type was even created to close kilts together.
-Thus, using a brooch to hold a cardigan together brings it back to its original (often overlooked or forgotten) purpose.
+Thus, using a brooch to hold a cardigan together brings the jewelry piece back to its original (often overlooked or forgotten) purpose.

 Interested in what to wear when?
 Then my book How to Dress for Success in Midlife may be right for you.
 Buy the book now.

 When you want to help me with keeping this blog up and running, please share the posts on facebook or twitter.

 Don’t forget to hit subscribe to receive the bi-weekly free High Latitude Style newsletter with a summary of all new posts and exclusive content not available on the blog.

 © 2013-2021 Nicole Mölders | All rights reserved